Duluth, Minnesota

 Duluth (/dəˈluːθ/ də-LOOTH) is a port city in the U.S. state of Minnesota and the county seat of St. Louis County.
 Located on Lake Superior in Minnesota's Arrowhead Region, the city is a hub for cargo shipping.
-Commodities shipped from the Port of Duluth include coal, iron ore, grain, limestone, cement, salt, wood pulp, steel coil, and wind turbine components.
+The population was 86,697 at the 2020 census, making it Minnesota's fifth-largest city.
+Duluth forms a metropolitan area with neighboring Superior, Wisconsin, called the Twin Ports.
 Duluth is south of the Iron Range and the Boundary Waters Canoe Area Wilderness.

-Duluth is named after Daniel Greysolon, Sieur du Lhut, the area's first known European explorer.
-The population was 86,697 at the 2020 census, making it Minnesota's fifth-largest city.
-Duluth forms a metropolitan area with neighboring Superior, Wisconsin.
-The two cities are commonly called the Twin Ports.
+It is named after Daniel Greysolon, Sieur du Lhut, the area's first known European explorer.